A job where you can truly be yourself

 The LGBTQIA+ community still has a long way to go.
 The same LinkedIn survey on professional discrimination based on sexual identity and orientation states that only 50% of LGBTQIA+ respondents were transparent about their sexuality at their place of work.

-If you want to join one of our teams and help to build a more diverse work environment, check out our current job openings.
+If you want to join one of our teams and help to build a more diverse work environment, check out the current job openings at VTEX.